 Chosen By: Alyssa Neuhart, Account Director

 Alyssa chose Modera’s donation on her behalf to go to MOMS Orange County.
-MOMS OC.
 MOMS Orange County provides free access to prenatal care, health screenings, infant development screenings, health education and referral services through monthly home visits and group classes for low-income pregnant women and their families.

 “My non-profit choice for donation was MOMS Orange County.
 I chose this non-profit because I became a first time mom in 2020.
 Becoming a parent is one of the greatest gifts — but also one that requires a lot of support.
 I feel am grateful to have the access to education, care, and doctors to have brought a healthy baby into this world and I hope my donation is able to provide that gift for more moms!” – Alyssa N.